In case you ever wondered what $15 worth of soy wax and 30 minutes in the kitchen will get you…

 It doesn’t cost a lot of money to make soy candles.
 All you need are these totally affordable, basic tools.
-(Please note that these and other links throughout the post are affiliate links, so we earn a very small percentage if you click and buy.)

-I often use mason jars like those linked above (especially if making these for gifts), but any old jar will work.
+I often use mason jars like those linked above (especially if making these for gifts), but any jar will work.
 Candle wicks (also found on Amazon), a wooden skewer (or pencil), scissors, and double-sided tape (or glue) are also good to have around.

-Next, measure a piece of the wick so that it is about 4 inches longer than your jar is tall.
+First, measure a piece of the wick so that it is about 4 inches longer than your jar is tall.
 Tie a knot in one end.
 Secure the knot to the bottom of the jar with a piece of double-sided tape.
 Use a skewer or pencil to push it down and secure it.
 I get a bunch of these ready at once, so I can pour the melted wax right in.

 (Note: you can also buy fancy wicks with a metal piece for the bottom of the jar

-Next up, melt the wax.
+Next, melt the wax.
 The soy wax comes in these nice white flakes.

 4 cups of soy wax flakes = 2 cups melted wax.

-Gently pour the warm wax into the prepared jars, leaving about 1 inch of space at the top.
+Pour the warm wax into the prepared jars, leaving about 1 inch of space at the top.

 Twist the wick around a skewer or pencil and set it on top of the jar so the wick stays centered.